mochajs/mocha/.github/CODE_OF_CONDUCT.md

 ## When we disagree, try to understand why

-Disagreements, both social and technical, happen all the time and JS Foundation projects are no exception.
+Disagreements, both social and technical, happen all the time and OpenJS Foundation projects are no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of the JS Foundation comes from its varied community, people from a wide range of backgrounds.
+The strength of the OpenJS Foundation comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues